isotopp/isotopp.github.io/_posts/2019-12-03-trying-lvmraid-for-real.md

 ![](/uploads/2019/12/lvmraid-iostat.png)

-As you can see, nmve0n1 is being read at 240 MB/s, and being written at the same speed to nvme6n1.
+As you can see, nmve0n1 is being read at around 240 MB/s, and being written at the same speed to nvme6n1.
 The rimage_0 is dm-8, you can see the reading, and the writing goes to dm-10, the rimage_1.

 At this rate, I will get a RAID sync in 3.5 days or so (60*1024/0.22 = 280k seconds).